What Is Atherosclerosis?

 Once you have a blockage, it's generally there to stay.
-With medication and lifestyle changes, though, plaques may slow or stop growing.
+But with medication and lifestyle changes, you can slow or stop plaques.
 They may even shrink slightly with aggressive treatment.

-Lifestyle changes: Reducing risk factors that lead to atherosclerosis will slow or stop the process.
+Lifestyle changes: You can slow or stop atherosclerosis by taking care of the risk factors.
 That means a healthy diet, exercise, and no smoking.
 These changes won't remove blockages, but they’re proven to lower the risk of heart attacks and strokes.

-Doctors can use invasive techniques to open up blockages from atherosclerosis, or go around them:
+Your doctor can use more invasive techniques to open blockages from atherosclerosis or go around them:

-Angiographyand stenting: Using a thin tube inserted into an artery in the leg or arm, doctors can get to diseased arteries.
+- Angiography and stenting: Your doctor puts a thin tube into an artery in your leg or arm to get to diseased arteries.
 Blockages are visible on a live X-ray screen.
-Angioplasty (catheters with balloon tips) and stenting can often open up a blocked artery.
-Stenting helps to reduce symptoms, although it does not prevent future heart attacks.
+Angioplasty (using a catheter with a balloon tip) and stenting can often open a blocked artery.
+Stenting helps ease symptoms, but it does not prevent heart attacks.

-Bypass surgery: Surgeons "harvest" a healthy blood vessel (often from the leg or chest).
-They use the healthy vessel to go around a blocked segment.
+- Bypass surgery: Your doctor takes a healthy blood vessel, often from your leg or chest, and uses it to go around a blocked segment.

 These procedures can have complications.
-They’re usually saved for people with significant symptoms or limitations caused by atherosclerosis.
+They’re usually done on people with major symptoms or limitations.